-2017 2016
+2019 2018

 Board 0% 0%

-Senior Management 25% 0%
+Senior Management 22% 25%

-Administration 100% 0%
+Administration 100% 100%

 Skilled staff 0% 0%

 1.6 A listed entity should: a) Have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 Y The Board Charter, which is included in the Corporate Governance and Policies Manual on the Company's website, details the process for evaluating the Board, its Committees and individual Directors.
 The assessment process which may be used by the Board is that each director completes a questionnaire relating to the role, composition, procedures, practices and behaviour of the Board and its members.
 An independent third party consultant may be used to facilitate the assessment.
-A Board performance review was not undertaken in the 2017 financial 1.7 A listed entity should: a) Have and disclose a process for periodically evaluating the performance of its senior executives; and b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
-Y Employee numbers during the 2017 financial year were limited to less than 10.
+A Board performance review was not undertaken in the 2019 financial year.
+1.7 A listed entity should: a) Have and disclose a process for periodically evaluating the performance of its senior executives; and b) Disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+Y Employee numbers during the 2019 financial year were limited to less than 15.
 Given the limited employee numbers performance evaluation is a process undertaken informally.
-Staff matters (including performance) are discussed on regular basis and at a minimum, annually.
+Staff matters (including performance) are discussed on regular basis and, at a minimum, annually.

-Principle 2: Structure the board to add value 2.1 The board of a listed entity should: a) Have a nomination committee which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, And disclose: 3) The charter of the committee; 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have a nomination committee, disclose that fact and the processes it employs to address bard succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
-Y The Company does not currently have a nomination committee.
-The Board has decided that no efficiencies will be achieved by establishing a separate nomination committee.
-The Board carries out the duties that would otherwise be undertaken by the nomination committee, in accordance with the Nomination Committee Charter, which is included in the Corporate Governance and Policies Manual on the Company's website.
-The Board intends to reconsider the requirement for, and benefits of, a separate nomination committee as the Company's operations grow and evolve.
-As a matter of practice, potential candidates for the office of Director, are assessed to ensure they possess the relevant skills, experience, personal attributes and capability to devote the necessary time and commitment to the role in order to discharge duties both responsibly and effectively.
+Principle 2: Structure the board to add value 2.1 The board of a listed entity should: a) Have a nomination committee which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, And disclose: Y The Company has established a Remuneration and Nomination Committee which is comprised of the full Board, being four directors.
+There are three non-executive directors on the committee, all of whom are independent.
+The chair of the committee is Mr Brans, an independent director, who is not chair of the Board.
+3) The charter of the committee; 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have a nomination committee, disclose that fact and the processes it employs to address bard succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and The Nomination Committee Charter is included in the Corporate Governance and Policies Manual on the Company's website.
+As a matter of practice, potential candidates for the office of Director, are assessed to ensure they possess the relevant skills, experience, personal attributes and capability to devote the necessary time and commitment to the role in order to discharge duties both responsibly and effectively. responsibilities effectively.